Annaji Datto Sachiv: Sarkarkun for Konkan division

 According to Subhasad Bhakhar, the Maratha Empire of Shivaji was divided into three parts, each under a cabinet minister, called a Sarkarkun.
 Annaji Datto Sachiv, Moropant Trimbak Pingle, and Dattoji Pant were appointed sarkarkun.
 As sarkarkun, Annaji Datto controlled the Konkan territory, including Choul.
 Dabhol, Rajapur, Kudal, Bande, Phonda, and Koppal.
 This division between territories was called Talghat or Southern division.

 Conflict with Sambhaji

-Shivaji's eldest son and presumptive heir, Sambhaji, was sent to the fort of Panhala by his father, who disapproved of his habits.
-However, in December 1678 Sambhaji left the fort and defected to the Mughals for a year, but then returned home when he learnt of a plan by Dilir Khan, the Mughal viceroy of Deccan to arrest him and send him to Delhi.
-Upon returning home, Sambhaji was unrepentant and was again put under surveillance at Panhala by his father.
-However, Shivaji soon fell ill and died in April 1680.
+Shivaji's eldest son and presumptive heir, Sambhaji, was sent to the fort of Panhala by his father,due to the conflict between him and ashtpradhan mandal.
+However, in December 1678 Sambhaji left the fort and defected to the Mughals for a year under a secret plan of shivaji maharaj and sambhaji raje, but then returned home when he learnt of a plan by Dilir Khan, the Mughal viceroy of Deccan to arrest him and send him to Delhi.
+Upon returning home, Sambhaji was again put under surveillance at Panhala by his father due to asthpradhan mandal influenced by anaji datto However, Shivaji soon fell ill and died in April 1680.
 The news of Shivaji's death reached Sambhaji at Panhala within eleven days.